HariAcidReign/InstagramBot/README.md

 <img src = "https://image.flaticon.com/icons/png/512/87/87390.png" width="100" height="100">

+<strong>IMPORTANT: To run this script, you must have Selenium and Chrome Driver already installed.</strong>

 All you have to do before running the script in your terminal, is to replace the username and password blank values with yours.

 Also: In case you get any errors, check the XPATH causing the error, and replace it yourself with the one on the Instagram page